Why do we want cleaner air?

 SWACC's 'Changing Conversations' evening on air pollution took place on 22nd April.
 Dr James Smith gave 2 x 10 minute talks on air pollution, it's health effects and whether electric cars are the answer.
 Find the videos on our Youtube channel.

-Our fourth pollution sensor is LIVE!
+Our fifth pollution sensor is LIVE!